Reviews You Can Rely On

 Weight

 All weight comparisons were completed during our in-house testing.
 We weighed each shoe right out of the box on the same scale.
-The weight score is based strictly on the data collected in-house and provides an objective measurement for you to compare.
-However, when running in each of these models, we notice that some of them just feel lighter underfoot, potentially due to fit and other design choices.
-When this is the case, we add commentary in the individual review for the shoe.
+The weight score is based strictly on the data collected in-house and provides an objective measurement for comparison.
+However, when running in each shoe, we notice some of themfeel lighter underfoot, potentially due to fit and other design choices.

 running shoes men - we weighed each size 10.5 shoe in the lab on the same scale.